alix-tz/escriptorium-documentation/docs/contribute.md

 !!!
 Warning
     This page is about contributing to the ***documentation*** of eScriptorium.
 To contribute to eScriptorium's source code, see: [contributing](https://gitlab.com/scripta/escriptorium/-/wikis/contributing)

-The source code of this documentation is hosted on [Github](https://github.com/alix-tz/escriptorium-tutorial/) under a open license.
+The source code of this documentation is hosted on [Github](https://github.com/alix-tz/escriptorium-tutorial/) under an open license.
 It is accessible to anyone.
 It also means that anyone can suggest modifications.

 These modification can be minor (you spot a missing s, a broken link, etc) or major (an information is out-dated, you want to add a whole new page, etc).
 Any reasonable modification is welcome, as long as it maintains this documentation up-to-date with the [eScriptorium application](https://gitlab.com/scripta/escriptorium).